gengxuli/ACT/README.md

-# Official implementation for Asymmetric Co-Training for Source-Free Few-Shot Domain Adaptation
+# Asymmetric Co-Training(ACT) for Source-Free Few-Shot Domain Adaptation
 The official GitHub page for paper "Asymmetric Co-Training for Source-Free Few-Shot Domain Adaptation".
 This paper explores the utilization of **Asymmetric Co-Training** for Source-Free Few-Shot domain adaptation, and designs special loss functions.
 The result demonstrate the effectiveness of our method compared to traditional unsupervised domain adaptation(UDA) and source-free unsupervised domain adaptation(SFUDA) approaches.

 ## Ⅰ.Prerequisites: